-ICS Effective From: January 2019 Advice First Published: Coding Notes July 2018 robotic assisted procedures.
+ICS Effective From: Advice First Published:

+January 2019 Coding Notes July 2018

+Introduction of a new procedure code in advance of ICD-10-AM/ACHI/ACS 10th Edition for robotic assisted procedures.
 ICS 0053 reflects the advice in 10th edition for ACS 0053 robotic assisted procedures.
 Note that this is 10th Edition ICD-10-AM/ACHI/ACS code.
+Standard death as advice included in ACS 0053 Robotic assisted procedures and code is Reason for Standard: